LibraryOfCongress/api.congress.gov/python/README.md

 This client with tested with Python 3.8 so should work with that version and above.

-This example client requires the requests package, and optionally the keyring package.
+This example client requires the `requests` package, and optionally the `keyring` package.
 They may be installed with the following command:

 ```shell
 ⏵ python3 -m pip install requests keyring

 ```

-lxml might be useful as well, if you expect to be parsing a lot of XML.
+lxml might be useful as well, if you expect to be using and parsing a lot of XML.
+JSON is the default data serializtion format.

-On Unix, you may want to any the example scripts as a executable files, though they work after the python command as well:
+On Unix, you may want to directly run the example scripts as executable files, though they work after the python command as well:

 ```